 Four or five members needed to help secure speakers, plan programs, and attend/coordinate some of the programs.
 While the programs are held throughout the year, members should be ready to dive in immediately, as the committee’s activities primarily occur during the first few months of the bar year.

-NEW!
 The WIL Roster is now available through Section's Community Page.
 To access the Community Page, log in to the CMBA website and click on "profile" in the upper right corner.
 Select "My Communities" from the menu bar, and then select Women in Law.
 The directory is located under the Documents tab.
 For more information on Communities, please click here to view the Community Guide

 If you are not receiving emails about monthly meetings and other events, your email system may be blocking these messages.
 Please check whether you can add contacts to prevent this from occurring, or consider asking CMBA to use your personal email address.
 You can also join our LinkedIn group, check Communities, and check this website for updates.